Psykotikism/Mutant_Tanks/README.md

 ```

 ```
-sm_st_info - View information about Super Tanks++. sm_st_absorb - View information about the Absorb ability. sm_st_acid - View information about the Acid ability.
+sm_st_config - View a section of the config file. sm_st_info - View information about Super Tanks++. sm_st_absorb - View information about the Absorb ability. sm_st_acid - View information about the Acid ability.